 Most importantly, skilled experienced and sympathetic staff and volunteers are present 24 hours a day to lend an ear and provide emotional support.

 Since opening in early 2013, HaBayit shel Benji has become "the Home" for lone combat soldiers in Israel.

-Responding to many requests from all sectors of Israeli society to expand the home, and provide a solution for even more lone combat soldiers, The Benji Hillman Foundation rose to the challenge and decided, at the end of 2014, to add another floor to the Bayit.
+Responding to many requests from all sectors of Israeli society to expand the home, and provide a solution for even more lone combat soldiers, The Benji Hillman Foundation rose to the challenge and decided to expand and extend the Bayit.